Mini Pizzas

 Toppings for Mini Pizzas

-And then all that’s left are the toppings.
-There are a number of choices, and you can prepare as many of them as you like, and then mix and match them on the pizzas.
-Another thing that makes this mini pizza recipe easy—all of the toppings are uncooked.
-Chopping them finely allows them to cook quickly in the time it takes for the pizza dough to bake.
+This is where everyone can get creative!
+You can prepare as many toppings as you like, and then mix and match them on the pizzas.
+Chopping the toppings finely allows them to cook quickly in the time it takes for the pizza dough to bake, so you don’t have to cook them first.
+However, for a more expansive list of pizza topping options, check out Cast Iron Pan Pizza.

 Mini Pizzas on a serving board.